lee-informatics/asu-cds-data/README.md

 # ASU CDS Data

-This project provides a turnkey FHIR controller for loading FHIR seed data into a locally running FHIR resource server.
+This project provides FHIR data and a turnkey FHIR controller for loading seed data used for Lee Informatics lab projects into a locally running FHIR resource server.
 See [GitHub](https://github.com/lee-informatics/asu-cds-data) for source.

 ## License